Via Campesina

-La Via Campesina advocates for family-farm-based sustainable agriculture, and was the group that coined the term "food sovereignty".
+La Via Campesina advocates for family farm-based sustainable agriculture, and was the group that coined the term "food sovereignty".
 La Vía Campesina carries out campaigns to defend farmer's right to seeds, to stop violence against women, for agrarian reform, and generally for the recognition of the rights of peasants.

 History

 Background and approach

 Starting in the 1980s governments were intervening less in the rural countryside, which weakened corporate control over peasants' organizations while making a living in agriculture become more difficult.
 As a result, national peasant groups began to form ties with transnational organizations, starting in Latin America and then on a global scale.

 The peasants' rights movement emerged from the new rights advocacy which had arisen in the 1990s; during that time, human rights and development agendas became integrated which expanded from political and civil rights to include social and economic rights.
 The agrarian peasants' movement moved to challenge the hegemonic ideology of neoliberalism in global economics and to find alternatives that would protect the rights of workers around the world.

+In Europe, Via Campesina members participated the 2024 "tractorada" farm protests, when agricultural vehicles blocked main roads in Western Europe; it briefly allied with COPA-COGECA which they claimed represented major producers and suppliers of low-cost, widely sourced food.
+Such organizations may, some have said, be linked or financed by far right groups since they also advocate for less official interference in environmental and social areas such as worker-protection.